 The Field Institutes are vibrant, high quality centres located in rural districts and state capitals of select Indian states.
 These institutes play a leading role in an institution led approach to catalyzing social change and offer on the ground support in different aspects of school education.

-Our work in the field directly leverages and builds upon the rich experience gained through grass roots level engagements for fifteen years.
+Our twenty years of work in the field directly leverages and builds upon the rich experience gained through grass roots level engagements for fifteen years.
 All our work in the field has close linkages with the University to ensure a strong two-way connection between theory, research and actual practice.

 The purpose of each District Institute is to improve the government school education system at the district level.
 The ultimate aim is to improve learning levels of children by focusing on building professional capacities of key stakeholders i.e. teachers, head teachers and functionaries.
 This is facilitated through multi-modal engagements - informal learning groups, short discussions, Teacher Learning Centres, workshops, school visits, exposure visits etc. The curriculum of engagements covers perspectives (aims of education, education and society, how children learn, knowledge etc.), content (content areas in subjects like language, science, mathematics) and pedagogy in an interlinked manner.
 Towards this we are building up qualified teams with capacities in these areas in each of our districts.
 We also provide teachers and others proximate access to resources like books, teaching and learning materials, computers and internet connection, laboratory equipment and material through our wide network of Teacher Learning Centres.